-- Article 3 requires countries to publish all measures that may adversely affect free trade in services. - Article 13 carves out an exemption from the MFN principle for government procurement, that is, for "procurement by governmental agencies of services purchased for governmental purposes and not with a view to commercial resale or with a view to use in the supply of services for commercial sale." - Article 20 requires each member to publish a schedule of its specific commitments under the GATS, and; - Article 17 requires each Member to afford National Treatment to the services specified in its schedule, unless the schedule specifies different treatment.
+- Articles 1(3)(b) and 1(3)(c) explain that the agreement applies to all trade in services except trade in government services, or "services in the exercise of government authority," which are defined as services that are provided on a non-commercial basis and in an uncompetitive context. - Article 2 requires each party to award MFN status to foreign services providers.
+As explained earlier, this means that services providers from a foreign country are to be treated as favorably as the most favored foreign service-providers. - Article 3 requires countries to publish all measures that may adversely affect free trade in services. - Article 13 carves out an exemption from the MFN principle for government procurement, that is, for "procurement by governmental agencies of services purchased for governmental purposes and not with a view to commercial resale or with a view to use in the supply of services for commercial sale." - Article 20 requires each member to publish a schedule of its specific commitments under the GATS, and; - Article 17 requires each Member to afford National Treatment to the services specified in its schedule, unless the schedule specifies different treatment.

-• The Agreement on Technical Barriers to Trade (TBT)
+The Agreement on Technical Barriers to Trade (TBT)

-The Agreement on Technical Barriers to Trade (TBT Agreement)34 governs technical regulations and standards.
+The Agreement on Technical Barriers to Trade (TBT Agreement)35 governs technical regulations and standards.
 The Agreement defines a technical regulation as a "Document which lays down product characteristics or their related processes and production methods, including the applicable administrative provisions, with which compliance is mandatory."
 In contrast, it defines a standard as a document which "provides, for common and repeated use, rules, guidelines or characteristics for products or related processes . . . with which compliance is not mandatory."
 Thus, the host government requires mandatory compliance with technical regulations, but not with technical standards.
 Both regulations and standards apply to "terminology, symbols, packaging, marking or labeling requirements [.]"

-Article 2 is the crux of the Agreement.
+- Article 2 is the crux of the Agreement.
 It requires States to ensure that technical regulations or standards "are not prepared, adopted or applied with a view to or with the effect of creating unnecessary obstacles to international trade.
 For this purpose, technical regulations shall not be more trade-restrictive than necessary to fulfill a legitimate objective."
 Article 2 proceeds to mention some legitimate grounds for technical barriers, such as national security and the prevention of deceptive trade practices.
 It then commits each party to adopt international standards to harmonize technical requirements across borders.